23 Feb New Criminal Justice Bills Go Through Congress

 H.R.
 132: Federal Prison Bureau Nonviolent Offender Relief Act of 2021

 Another bill that Rep. Jackson Lee introduced is H.R.
 132, known as the “Federal Prison Bureau Nonviolent Offender Relief Act of 2021.”
 The bill does not have any co-sponsors yet and is in the House Committee on the Judiciary.
 The bill calls for the early release of certain nonviolent offenders in the criminal justice system.
-If an inmate is over the age of 45, has not been convicted for a violent crime and has not violated any institutional rules of the prison where they are, they can be released after serving half of their time.
+If a prisoner is over the age of 45, has not been convicted for a violent crime and has not violated any institutional rules of the prison where they are, they can be released after serving half of their time.

 The Bureau of Justice Statistics defines nonviolent crimes as “property, drug, and public order offenses which do not involve a threat of harm or an actual attack upon a victim.”
 While there is already some reform to give nonviolent offenders alternatives to incarceration, H.R.
 132 puts nonviolent offenders under the same standard.
 Releasing nonviolent offenders earlier means that tax dollars can improve prisons, not maintain overcrowded populations.